darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** Use the **confusion matrix** framework to break down the problem systematically.

-**5. The below figures are graphs of some loss functions with Loss on the Vertical axis and weight variables on the horizontal axes.**
+**Problem 5.
+The below figures are graphs of some loss functions with Loss on the Vertical axis and weight variables on the horizontal axes.**

 <img src="./loss_function_a.png" width="350px">